Anatomy of goroutines in Go - Concurrency in Go

 We can see the pattern we talked about.
 This will be cleared to you once you see the program execution diagram.
 We will approximate that print command takes 1ms of CPU time, compared on the 200ms scale, that’s negligible.

 Now we understood how to create goroutine and how to work with them.
 But using time.Sleep is just a hack to see the result.
 In production, we don’t know how much time a goroutine is going to take for the execution.
-Hence we can’t just add random sleep call in the main function.
+So we can’t just add random sleep call in the main function.
 We want our goroutines to tell when they finished the execution.
 Also at this point, we don’t know how we can get data back from other goroutines or pass data to them, simply, communicate with them.
 This is where channels comes in.
 Let’s talk about them in the next lesson.

 Anonymous goroutines